rodrigopolo/plotframes/README.md

                                     file passed to the ffprobe command.
 If not specified it is the first argument passed to the script.
-    -s v, --stream=v                Specify stream.
+    -s 0, --stream=0                Specify stream.
 The value must be a string containing a stream specifier.
 Default value
-                                    is "v".
+                                    is "0".
     -o FILE.png, --output=FILE.png  Set the name of the output used by gnuplot.
                                     If not specified no output is created.
 Must be used in conjunction with the terminal option.
     -t png, --terminal=png          Set the name of the terminal used by gnuplot.
-By default it is "x11".
+By default it is "windows".
 Must be used in conjunction with the output option.
                                     Check the gnuplot manual for the valid values.
+    -f, --frames                    Create a plot based on frame number instead of frame time.
 ```

 >**WARNING:** This is **NOT** a node.js module for inclusion in other Node.js scripts, it is just a CLI for use in the terminal/console, maybe in the future I'll see to integrate it somehow.